Note: I wanted to post this recipe before, but in the midst of the holiday craze I forgot. Better late then never…

 medium pot (for potatoes)

 Heat a clay pot over medium heat and add the olive oil.
-Once the oil is hot enough add the minced onion and cook until translucent.
+Once the oil is hot enough add the minced garlic and cook for about 1-2 minutes or until fragrant but not brown.
 Then, add the parsley and fry for about 4 minutes.
-Add the garlic and cook for a further 2-3 minutes, please take a minute to notice the wonderful smell, but don’t let it brown!
+Add the onion and cook for a further 2-5 minutes, keep frying until they start getting colour in the edges.
+I wish we had smellivision right now!
 Add the paprika to the frying mixture and let it release its flavor, 30 sec to 1 min.
 Afterwards, add tomatoes, tomato paste, bell peppers and bay leaves cook for 15 minutes.
 Stir every couple of minutes to avoid the mixture from burning.

 After the time has elapsed, add the flaked cod and mix thoroughly.
 LIGHTLY season with salt and pepper!
 Pour the wine over the mixture and let simmer for about 1 hr.
 Stir the mixture every few minutes, add water if necessary to avoid the mixture from drying up.
 Add the almonds, green olives and capers.
 Continue simmering the mixture for 30 minutes.
 Finally, add the pre-boiled potatoes and chile and cook for a further 15-20 min.
 Taste and rectify the seasoning if needed.